United States administrative law: Guidance and nonlegislative rules: interpretative rules, "statements of policy" and publications not in the Federal Register

 A class called "guidance" includes all rules not promulgated by legislative procedure.
-Such rules may be published as guidance, guidelines, agency staff manuals, staff instructions, opinion letters, interpretive memoranda, policy statements, guidance manuals for the public, circulars, bulletins, advisories, press releases stating agency position, and the like.
+Such rules may be published as guidance, guidelines, agency staff manuals, staff instructions, opinion letters, interpretive memoranda, policy statements, guidance manuals for the public, circulars, bulletins, advisories, compliance guides, press releases stating agency position, and the like.
+Guidance documents include, but are not limited to, agency interpretations or policies that relate to: issues within the agency's scope of authority or regulatory program; design, production, manufacturing, control, remediation, testing, analysis or assessment of products and substances, and the processing, content, and evaluation/approval of submissions or applications.
 The class of "guidance" is almost, but not exactly, coextensive with the union of the sets of interpretative rules, general statements of policy, and housekeeping rules.

 Agency interpretations: § 553(d) "interpretative rules" vs. Chevron/Auer interpretations

 Every statute and regulation has some lingering ambiguity.
 Someone has to have authority to adopt some interpretation, and do so with a minimum of procedural delay.
 So the law grants every agency the authority to promulgate interpretative rules, and to do so with minimal procedural fuss.
 By default, most interpretations slot into the *interpretative rule" category of 5 U.S.C. § 553(b).

 If an interpretation satisfies a long list of criteria, then the interpretation is binding on parties before the agency, courts, and the agency itself, under Chevron U.S.A.
 Inc. v.
 Natural Resources Defense Council, Inc. (for agency interpretations of statute) or Auer v.
 Robbins (for agency interpretations of regulations).
 (The inquiries under Chevron and Auer are slightly different.
 But the analytical similarities overshadow the differences.
 For this short article, we will gloss over the differences, and treat Chevron and Auer together.)

 Any interpretation that fails any one of the Chevron/Auer eligibility bullets from the list below falls into the residual category of "interpretative rule".